 “I tried two different medications normally prescribed for seizures – Carbatrol® and Tegretol®.
 They helped but they also affected me cognitively,” Smid says.
 “By then I was a graduate student and couldn’t afford to have anything interfering with my cognitive abilities, so I stopped the medication and just dealt with the pain.
 I kept hoping it would leave as spontaneously as it came.”

-Smid lived with the pain for four years before she was referred to Dong Kim, MD, director of the Mischer Neuroscience Institute and professor and chair of the Vivian L. Smith Department of Neurosurgery at The University of Texas Health Science Center at Houston (UTHealth) Medical School.
-Dr. Kim discussed her treatment options, including stereotactic radiosurgery with the Leksell Gamma Knife® Perfexion™ and microvascular decompression.
+Smid lived with the pain for four years before she was referred to the Mischer Neuroscience Institute at Memorial Hermann-Texas Medical Center.
+The medical team discussed her treatment options, including stereotactic radiosurgery with the Leksell Gamma Knife® Perfexion™ and microvascular decompression.
 After reviewing the results of a CT angiogram, physician and patient opted for microvascular decompression of the trigeminal nerve.